ParthBaldaniya1242/Quiz-App/README.md

 # Quiz-App
-This project making using html, css and javascript
+This project Quiz app make using HTML, CSS, and Javascript.